OliverDoCode/GameMaker-DiscordAPI-Integration/README.md

 1. You can create and edit your app (your Discord Bot) [here in the dev portal](https://discord.com/developers/applications)

 2. You will find your token under the "Bot" tab in the dev portal.
 Reset it and copy it (treat the token like a password).
 Open GameMaker (with GMDI) and enter it in the **Config()** function under **GMDI/Config/Config()** in the variable **"token"** as a string.
+> [!CAUTION]
-Attention!
-Make sure that you are using an original GMDI version that you have only downloaded from [Github](https://github.com/OliverDoCode/GMDI) or the [GMDI Discord](https://discord.gg/PVV3afa3GC).
+> Make sure that you are using an original GMDI version that you have only downloaded from [Github](https://github.com/OliverDoCode/GMDI) or the [GMDI Discord](https://discord.gg/PVV3afa3GC).
 Otherwise there is a risk that a modified version sends secret data to others!

 2. Do the same with the application id and copy it.
 The ID can be found under the **"General Information"** tab in the dev portal.
 Also add it to the variable **"application_id"** as a string in the **Config()**.